 The following few problems ask you to work with the first of two provided Jupyter notebooks for this problem, 4_notebook_part1.ipynb, which includes tools for gradient descent visualization.
 This notebook utilizes the files sgd_helper.py and multiopt.mp4, but you should not need to modify either of these files.
-In addition, to run the animation code provided in this notebook, you may need to install FFmpeg, which includes a library for handling multimedia data.
-For step-by-step instructions on installing FFmpeg, please refer to the file installing_ffmpeg.pdf.
+In addition, to run the animation code provided in this notebook, you may need to install ImageMagick.
+For step-by-step instructions on installing ImageMagick, please refer to the file installing_ImageMagick.pdf.